rvente/Templates/APSA-POLSC-Paper/README.md

 like Google Scholar.
 Just copy paste that into the .bib file and then use its reference when citing in your paper, just as I do.

-LaTeX engines generate a ton of auxiliary files as you can see.
+LaTeX engines generate a few auxiliary files as you can see.
 You can get rid of them manually by running `make clear`.

 Running `make pdf` deletes those automatically.
 If you're in the process of Writing, you might want to preserve the files.
+That means you should run the `make` command while you're still writing.
 Only once you're done for the session would you want to delete them.

 ```bash
 main: